danielgomezmarin/rhythmtoolbox/README.md

 ## Usage

-Rhythm Toolbox supports the multiple representations of symbolic rhythm.
+Rhythm Toolbox supports multiple representations of symbolic rhythm.
+Across all representations, Rhythm Toolbox operates at a 16th note resolution, or 4 ticks per beat in MIDI terms.
+If data is passed in at a different resolution, it is resampled by associating each onset with its closest 16th note position.

 #### MIDI